 a logical, indicating whether to check that

-before creating the result.
-This can find key violations without spending time creating the result first, but is redundant ifdf
+dfsatisfies the functional dependencies enforced byschemabefore creating the result.
+This can find key violations without spending time creating the result first, but is redundant ifdfwas used to createschemain the first place.

 Value